Website Privacy Notice

 f.
 Carry out research and data analysis to help us to improve our content and services and to better understand our customer preferences and interests

 Your web browser places cookies on your hard drive for record-keeping purposes and sometimes to track information about you.
 We have set out specific details of the cookies we use on our site in section 4 below.

 2. Third-party cookies

-First-party cookies are cookies belonging to Zulu Forest Sciences.
+First-party cookies are cookies belonging to us.
 Third-party cookies are cookies that another party places sets on our website.
-Third-party cookies may be placed on your device to provide advertising, measurement, marketing, or analytics services to Zulu Forest, or to provide certain features and improve our services for you.
+Third-party cookies may be placed on your device to provide advertising, measurement, marketing, or analytics services to Zulu Forest Ltd, or to provide certain features and improve our services for you.
 Third-party cookies may also be placed on your device by our business partners so that they can use them to advertise products and services to you elsewhere on the internet, to measure the performance and effectiveness of those advertisements, and to support marketing and analytics.
 For further information on how their cookies policies work, please visit their websites.

 3. Managing cookies

 You will need to visit the web browser’s site to manage, but for ease we have provided links to popular browsers below: